wesdollar/dollar-generators/files/express/README.md

 After cloning repo,

-- Run `yarn install` inside project root to install all dependencies.
+- Run `npm install` inside project root to install all dependencies.
-- Run `yarn develop` to launch server with a watcher that will automatically recompile changes on save
+- Run `npm run develop` to launch server with a watcher that will automatically recompile changes on save

-> We use Yarn as our package manager.
-> Please do not install with `npm`, as it will cause conflicts.

 ### Start the Server

 During development, simple run the following command to launch the server with a watcher that recompiles on save.

-`yarn develop`
+`npm run develop`

 ### Configuration